ExCALIBUR-NEPTUNE/NESO/README.md

 CMake also builds a suite unit tests (`<build_dir>/test/unitTests`) and integration tests (`<build_dir>/test/integrationTests`).

-A subset of the tests may be run using `ctest` e.g. `path/to/testExecutable --gtest_filter=TestSuiteName.TestName`.
+A subset of the tests may be run using appropriate flags: e.g. `path/to/testExecutable --gtest_filter=TestSuiteName.TestName`.
 See the [googletest user guide](http://google.github.io/googletest/) for more info, especially with regards to running [specific